What difference does a mission statement make, anymore?

 Turning rhetoric into meaning.

-And the connection between the words of the mission statement and the action of the business needs to be called out publicly time and again to make sure the two are tied together.
+And the connection between the mission statement’s words and the business’s actions needs to be publicly called out again and again to make sure the two are tied together.

 Leadership messaging needs to be grounded.

-The secret to making a mission statement work lies in the hands of management and their ability to continually tie the activities of their teams in the present to the company’s vision of the future.
+The secret to making a mission statement work lies in management’s ability to continually tie their teams’ current activities to the company’s vision of the future.
 And they use the mission statement (either directly or in a paraphrased form) to do so.

-Every opportunity for a message from a corporate leader (whether they’re in the C-Suite, a department or a team leader), should provide an opportunity to tie the business’s shared vision of the future to the processes identified and defined in the mission statement.
-By consistently making this connection, people begin to really understand the role they play inside the company when it comes to achieving the big dream.
+Every opportunity for a message from a corporate leader (whether they’re in the C-Suite, a department, or a team leader) should provide an opportunity to tie the business’s shared vision of the future to the processes identified and defined in the mission statement.
+By consistently making this connection, people begin to really understand the role they play within the company when it comes to achieving the big dream.

 The benefits of having a clear mission statement.

-Of course, there are some very practical benefits of having a clear mission statement that is both honest and concise.
+Of course, there are some very practical benefits to having a clear, honest, and concise mission statement.

-This is all very important information when it comes to developing key messages for the brand, unique selling propositions for products, etc. This material also serves as a helpful yardstick for measuring creative ideas, campaigns and media strategies to determine whether or not they are “on mission” with the brand.
+This is all very important information for developing key brand messages, unique product selling propositions, etc. This material also serves as a helpful yardstick for measuring creative ideas, campaigns, and media strategies to determine whether or not they are “on mission” with the brand.

-And when we turn to the world of online marketing, a well-written mission statement is an essential element of a successful search engine optimization strategy that can amplify your company’s e-commerce efforts.
+And in the world of online marketing, a well-written mission statement is an essential element of a successful search engine optimization strategy that can amplify your company’s e-commerce efforts.

-In fact, it’s possible to break a corporate mission statement into search terms to identify how content (copy, video and graphics) should be optimized to be easily found by search engines and, more importantly, customers.
-The scores of these various terms may also help a business in identifying what kind of content it should be producing on its website in order to optimize flow to the site.
+In fact, it’s possible to break a corporate mission statement into search terms to identify how content (copy, video, and graphics) should be optimized to be easily found by search engines and, more importantly, customers.
+The scores for these terms may also help a business identify the kind of content it should produce on its website to optimize site flow.

 All of that, from one little mission statement.